SiddhaK17/US-States-Geog-Quiz-Game/README.md

 ---

-⚡ **In short:** Once you exit the GUI using the `"exit"` command, you walk away not just with your score, but also with a **data-driven roadmap of states you still need to master.**
+⚡ **In short:** Once you exit the GUI using the `"exit"` command, you walk away not just with your score, but also with a **data driven roadmap of states you still need to master.**

 ---